Home / Blog / How Battery Technology Impacts Heated Clothing Performance (Capacity, Safety, Runtime)

 12V (High-Performance System)

 Heat maximum (up to 60degC), perfect on motorcycle garb or factory clothes, but heavier battery capacity with lower temperature potential- awesome in sub-zero work but wears out faster.
+Choosing the right voltage depends on your heating elements, target temperature, and runtime goals — our detailed comparison of 7.4V vs 12V batteries for heated clothing explains the practical trade-offs for different applications.

 High Profit Heated Vest Wholesale Factory Price Resell Potential 7115 Retail Price